esilberw/raytracingproblem.github.io/README.md

 ### Turing Machine

-A Turing Machine is a 7-tuple (Q, Σ, Γ, δ, q0, qaccept, qreject)
+A Turing Machine is a 7-tuple (Q, Σ, Γ, δ, q0, qaccept, qreject):

 • Q is the finite set of control states.